 5Master the basics

-In addition to PaaS-specific sales strategies, selling Platform as a Service requires many of the same, solid sales practices you’ve used to build a successful MSP business.
-Before deploying your sales force, take time to identify your target market, project revenue, make informed investments, and build a compensation plan that incentivizes and accelerates sales.
+In addition to PaaS-specific sales strategies, learning to sell Platform as a Service requires many of the same solid sales practices you’ve used to build a successful MSP business.
+Before deploying your sales force, identify your target market, project revenue, make informed investments, and create a compensation plan that incentivizes and accelerates sales.

-You also need to create and take advantage of regular engagements with your clients to share technology advancements in the evolving PaaS space or to gauge their changing needs.
-Make sure when your clients are ready for the next great thing, they’ll call you.
+Besides mastering how to sell Platform as a Service, you also need to create and take advantage of regular engagements with your clients to share technology advancements in the evolving PaaS space or to gauge their changing needs.
+That way, when your clients are ready for the next great thing, they’ll call you.